The holidays are almost here! It’s time to improve your Christmas photography skills.

 Photos of bokeh are perfect for enhancing simple photos.
 If you’re business savvy, you can even sell them to stock photo websites.

 There’s no limit to what you can do with these handy resources.
+They even make nice minimalistic Christmas cards.

 There’s nothing quite as heartwarming as witnessing joyful reactions.
 Children are particularly great at being candid and honest in front of the camera.